 The Five Main Types of Data Center Services in California

-1. Colocation: Shared Space, Individual Control
+1. Colocation: Shared Space with Individual Control

 2. Managed Hosting: Full-Service IT Operations